G.I. Joe: Retaliation: Plot

-After Zartan announces that Cobra will become the premier U.S. special forces team, replacing G.I.
-Joe, Lady Jaye deduces that someone is impersonating the President by noting changes in his speech patterns.
-At a presidential fundraiser, she steals a sample of the President's DNA, confirming that he is Zartan.
-They escape after a confrontation with Firefly and Zandar, the head of the U.S. Secret Service's Presidential Detail and a member of Cobra.
+At a presidential fundraiser, Lady Jaye steals a sample of the President's DNA, confirming that he is Zartan.
+The trio escapes after a confrontation with Firefly and Zandar, the head of the U.S. Secret Service's Presidential Detail and a member of Cobra.
 Snake Eyes and Jinx locate and capture Storm Shadow after a battle with some ninjas loyal to Storm Shadow and take him back to Tokyo, where Storm Shadow proclaims that he did not kill the Hard Master and proves it by fighting Snake Eyes with the weapon that killed the Hard Master, which breaks as it is not Arashikage steel.
-The Blind Master deduces that Zartan was the one that murdered the Hard Master and framed Storm Shadow for it, who joined Cobra to bring it down from the inside.
+The Blind Master deduces that Zartan was the one who murdered the Hard Master and framed Storm Shadow for it, who joined Cobra to bring it down from the inside.
 Exonerated, Storm Shadow accompanies Snake Eyes and Jinx, his cousin, as they join the Joes' efforts to stop Cobra and avenge the Hard Master.

 Zartan invites the world leaders to a summit at Fort Sumter, where he launches the entire US nuclear arsenal, forcing the other nuclear powers to do the same.
-All the world leaders activate the self-destruct for their nuclear arsenals, removing the justification for the retaliation strikes and goads to save the Earth.
-Zartan proclaims this a nuclear free world and unveils Project Zeus, orbital kinetic bombardment weapons he designed for Cobra.
+Zartan then turns the tables on all of them by activating his weapons' self-destruct en masse before they hit.
+All the world leaders activate the self-destruct for their nuclear arsenals as well for the good of their peoples.
+Zartan proclaims a nuclear-free world and unveils Project Zeus, orbital kinetic bombardment weapons he designed for Cobra.
 To prove his superiority, he destroys Central London and activates the remaining weapons, offering to disarm them if the leaders submit to Cobra.
 Storm Shadow betrays Cobra Commander and starts a fight, acknowledging Cobra's deception to the world leaders.
 Colton kills Zandar and rescues the real President with Lady Jaye, while Storm Shadow kills Zartan.
-While Snake Eyes, Jinx, and Flint fight Cobra's soldiers, Cobra Commander instructs Firefly to protect the launch device, and escapes by helicopter.
+While Snake Eyes, Jinx, and Flint fight Cobra's soldiers, Cobra Commander instructs Firefly to protect the launch device and escapes by helicopter.
 Roadblock overpowers Firefly and destroys the orbital weapons.
 Storm Shadow leaves after avenging his uncle.
 At the White House ceremony, the real President addresses the nation and commemorates the Joes, who were awarded by Colton: Roadblock, Snake Eyes, Jinx, Flint, and Lady Jaye.
 Colton presents Roadblock with an M1911 pistol that belonged to General George S. Patton, to be used when they find Cobra Commander.
 Roadblock proudly raises the weapon and fires a single shot in honor of his fallen comrades, vowing to avenge them.